aadamsx/meteor-web-app-test/README.md

 $ git clone https://github.com/aadamsx/meteor-web-app-test.git
 ```

+Two different projects, one Web API and one the Client to the Web API.

 #### 2) Now cd into the web-api-user directory and run npm install:

 ```
 $ cd /web-api-uer
 $ meteor npm install --save
 ```

 #### 3) Now cd into the web-api & web-api/fine-rest directories and run npm install: